Georgia Nursing Home Abuse Lawyer

 Anyone found guilty of nursing home abuse will more than likely face civil charges along with criminal charges, should the victims choose to sue.
 Keep in mind that civil charges, however, are not combined with criminal charges as the prosecution represents the state of Georgia, not the individual victims.

 In a criminal case, offenders found guilty of nursing home abuse can face stiff fines, penalties, probation, and depending if the crime is a misdemeanor or a felony, either jail or prison time.

 In a civil case, offenders found guilty may be required to pay a substantial amount in damages to the victim.
 The amount of damages will vary, depending upon the circumstances and the severity of the nursing home abuse.
 Nursing homes that fail to comply with state laws and regulations may face considerable fines in addition to the permanent closing of the the facilities.

-If you feel that a loved one has had their legal rights violated, we encourage you to contact the award-winning Georgia nursing home abuse law firm of McIver Brown.
-Each attorney at the McIver Brown Law Firm has extensive knowledge regarding the nursing home abuse laws in Georgia, and will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.
+If you feel that a loved one has had their legal rights violated, contact a nursing home abuse attorney.
+Each attorney has extensive knowledge regarding the nursing home abuse laws in Georgia, and will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.